- I get it.

 In comparison, coal kills 2.7 million people a year, or nearly 52,000 people a week!
 Even by the over-conservative ‘no safe limit’ model, coal kills about 2 Chernobyls every day!
 But that’s based on the LNT.
 It turns out the 1,200 ‘babushka’s of Chernobyl’ who returned to live there shorty after being evacuated are outliving those who left!
 It seems evacuation stress is worse than radiation.

 The side effects on nature are interesting.
 Evacuating the Chernobyl area has created an unintended wildlife sanctuary where nature is thriving.
 It appears nature can endure the presence of a little extra radiation far better than it can if we were there!
-The Ukraine plan on leaving it abandoned for another 200 years, but in reality they could move back into the area, and probably only quarantine the ‘red forest’ area that was most exposed to more fallout.
+Studies show biological systems are not perfect in the hottest zones of the ‘red forest’ which should be quarantined.
+However, Ukraine plans to leave the majority of Chernobyl abandoned for another 200 years, when in reality they could fence of certain regions and move back into the area.

 4. What about Fukushima?